CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_progbasics.md

 A lists element can be accessed via the elements index number.
 The index number starts from 0 so if we want to access the list's first element then we have to reffer to it as list[0].

+Methods:
+    list.copy()
+    list.append()
+    list.count()
+    list.remove()
+    list.pop()
+    list.reverse()

 #### What is the difference between a list/array and a set?
 An array is an ordered pool of objects and the objects inside can be reffered by their index, or place in the list.
 A set is unordered and it's objects cannot be reffered to by indexing.

 #### What is the purpose and methods of a dictionary/map data structure?
-The purpose of a dictionary is similar to a normal, language dictionary, translation between input and interpretation When we create a dictionary we give a value (a key) that will be inputted and a value that the key should return Creation of a dictionary: mydict = {'key1':'value1', 'key2':''value2}
+The purpose of a dictionary is similar to a normal, language dictionary, translation between input and interpretation.
+When we create a dictionary we give a value (a key) that will be inputted and a value that the key should return Creation of a dictionary: mydict = {'key1':'value1', 'key2':''value2}